huonw/huonw.github.io/_posts/2026-03-23-multi-column-index.md

 ### Confusion

 Now, we were hyper-focused on just one particularly slow query, but most apps query their database in more than one way.
-Here's two very similar queries, with each dropping one of the two filtering conditions from the `WHERE` clause:
+Here are two very similar queries, with each dropping one of the two filtering conditions from the `WHERE` clause:

 {% highlight sql linenos %}
 -- kind-only, no colour